The Spectacular Spider-Man (TV series): Season 1

 The first season opens with Peter entering his junior year, having only been bitten by a genetically-enhanced spider and acquired his powers in recent months.
-In addition to fighting crime, Peter must navigate his romantic affections for Gwen Stacy and Mary Jane Watson; maintain his friendships with Harry Osborn and Eddie Brock; deal with being bullied by football star Flash Thompson; keep his internship position as a lab assistant to Curt Connors at Empire State University; and help to support his Aunt May by working as a freelance photographer for the Daily Bugle.
+In addition to fighting crime, Peter must navigate his romantic affections for Gwen Stacy and Mary Jane Watson, maintain his friendships with Harry Osborn and Eddie Brock, deal with being bullied by football star Flash Thompson, keep his internship position as a lab assistant to Curt Connors at Empire State University, and help to support his Aunt May by working as a freelance photographer for the Daily Bugle.
 The Bugle is owned by J. Jonah Jameson, who leads a smear campaign against Spider-Man.

 Spider-Man's fight against crime attracts the attention of Tombstone, the "Big Man" in New York City.
 With the help of Norman Osborn, Otto Octavius, and Hammerhead, Tombstone orchestrates the creation of various criminals to distract Spider-Man from interfering with his empire.
 Among the supervillains that Spider-Man is forced to contend with are the Vulture, Electro, Lizard, Shocker, Sandman, Rhino, Doctor Octopus, Chameleon, and Black Cat.
 Tombstone's plans are complicated when the Green Goblin surfaces and attempts to take control of the criminal underworld.
 After the Goblin is seemingly vanquished, Spider-Man overcomes an alien symbiote who possessed his body, which ultimately leads to Eddie Brock's transformation into Venom.

 Season 2

-The second season sees Peter's life become significantly more complicated as he finds himself torn between Gwen and Liz Allan, both of whom have confessed their feelings for him.
-Harry returns to school after a leave of absence, while his father Norman becomes Peter's mentor and helps him reacquire his position as Curt Connors' lab assistant.
+The second season sees Peter's life become significantly more complicated as he finds himself torn between Gwen and Liz Allan, who have both confessed their feelings for him.
+Harry returns to school after a leave of absence, while his father, Norman, becomes Peter's mentor and aids him in reacquiring his position as Curt Connors' lab assistant.

 Meanwhile, Spider-Man faces new villains such as Mysterio, Kraven the Hunter, Tinkerer, Silver Sable, and Molten Man.
 Several of his old enemies also return, including Venom, who attempts to expose Spider-Man's secret identity and remove his powers.
 An all-out gang war later erupts between Tombstone's established order, the Master Planner's supervillain forces, and the old guard of the Silvermane crime family.
 Once all of these major threats have been dealt with, Spider-Man has a final confrontation with the Green Goblin, who masterminded the gang war to eliminate his opposition, take control of New York City, and destroy Spider-Man.

 The series concludes with loose ends due to the show's cancellation before a third season was produced.
 Other new characters introduced, who were intended to have more prominent roles in future seasons, include Miles Warren, Calypso, Cletus Kasady, Morris Bench, and Roderick Kingsley.